indivari/bookshelf/bookshelf/README.md

 - connecting our backend routes to the interface was one of the initial challenges.
 - to compartmentalise the front end components was another challenge especially when using mui for css framework.
 - implementing the borrow and return functionalities were challenging in terms of integration with database.
+- resolving git conflicts where we were working on the same features was also a hurdle we had to overcome.